bontaq/ts-party/README.txt

 then run:
 npm run start:dev

-in the root directory of this project (hope this works)
+in the root directory of this project

 then navigate to localhost:8080/patients (Or just click on patients / appointments)